The Man Who Cried I Am: Background

 It has been suggested that The Man Who Cried I Am is a roman à clef.
 John A. Williams admitted that he based certain characters in the novel on real people.
 He was thinking of Chester Himes in the character of Max Reddick.
 Harry Ames was modeled on Richard Wright.
 James Baldwin was fictionalized as Marion Dawes.
 Minister Q was certainly Malcolm X. Similarities have been noticed between Roger Wilkinson and William Gardner Smith and between Alfonse Edwards and Richard Gibson.
 The character of Granville Bryant was inspired by Carl Van Vechten.
 Paul Durrell was based on Martin Luther King.

 King Alfred Plan

 Williams presents the King Alfred Plan as a replica of a document that exists outside the fictional world of the novel, and it bears both the bureaucratic composition and the flatness of tone unique to committee writing.

+Reception

+When The Man Who Cried I Am was first published, in 1967, the New York Times called it "a compelling novel, gracefully written, angry but acute, committed but controlled, obviously timely, but deserving of attention for far more than that."
+When it was republished in 2024, by Fitzcarraldo Editions in the United Kingdom and by the Library of America in the United States, it was described by the Times Literary Supplement as "exhausting and provocative... a flawed masterpiece," and in Bookforum, the critic Gene Seymour hailed the novel's "compelling narrative voice that comes across like a long, strong, sometimes strident jazz ballad, alternating street-level humor with brokenhearted stoicism," concluding that the book was "not the Great American Novel, but a Great American Novel."